tago-io/explore-emergency-system/EXPLORE.md

 - Generate reports
 - Send  notifications and emails

-### Application Characteristics
+### Device requirements
-- Works with multiples devices
+For this application your device will need to send:
-- Devices must have geolocation and a help button
+- location, value from help button